Citizen Involvement

 Strengthen communication practices

-Good communication is central to engagement.
-Project goals, activities, and results should be shared in formats that people can easily understand.
-Technical terms and financial concepts should be explained in plain language, supported by lay summaries, case studies, videos, and other tools that make findings relevant and accessible.
+Good communication is central to meaningful involvement.
+Project goals, activities and results should be presented in formats that citizens, patients and the wider public can easily understand.
+Technical terms and financial concepts should be explained in plain language, supported by lay summaries, case studies, videos and other accessible materials.

 Create enabling structures for involvement

-Ensure long-term engagement
+Ensure long-term involvement

 Moving forward